 This sock-like shoe is made from thin material with no stretch, and has overlays to provide further stability.
 The seamless design will wrap around your foot and hold it in place, without restricting its natural movement.
 The tongue is thin, non-padded, and made from a softer material than the rest of the shoe.

 Three foam pods in the heel help to keep your foot locked in, and provide additional cushioning.
 The midsole uses a firm EVA foam and has a low profile to provide more stability as you walk.

 You’ll feel that part of the outsole is raised and the shoe doesn’t have full contact with the ground.
 This is due to the two rubber patches on the outsole, one on the heel and the other on the toe.
 While there is a lacing system, it Doesn’t allow for much adjustability to tighten the shoes when you need it.

 - Phylon rubber midsole

 - Lacing system doesn’t allow for much adjustability

-Nike Walking Shoes vs Running Shoes
+Nike Walking Shoes vs. Running Shoes

-Some of the Nike walking shoes have a curved sole that allows one to walk at a slower pace, with each step being easy to make.
+Some Nike walking shoes have a curved sole that allows one to walk at a slower pace, with each step being easy to make.
 The laces may have Flywire cable shoelaces, which will provide a secure and snug fit without placing pressure on your feet.
-You’ll also find that walking shoes don’t come in bright, vibrant colors like the running shoes do, and they may have a limited number of colors to choose from.
+You’ll also find that walking shoes don’t come in bright, vibrant colors like their running shoes do, and they may have a limited number of colors to choose from.